This Is What Happens When You Travel Solo To Puerto Rico

 Stay: La Concha Renaissance Marriott San Juan Resort

 If you’re looking for luxury on a budget, this is your place.
+Puerto Rico is an amazing destination for a solo beach trip, and this accommodation helps to make that clear.

-The beachfront property is located in the upscale Condado neighborhood and features two towers — one with amenities geared toward families and one for adults-only (so my Infinity pool dip is baby cry-free).
+The beachfront property is located in the upscale Condado neighborhood and features two towers — one with amenities geared toward families and one for adults-only (so my Infinity pool dip is baby-cry-free).

 My room is an Ocean View Suite, featuring a huge balcony overlooking the beach, deep Jacuzzi with Aveda bath products, sumptuous robes and a separate room with kitchenette (and strong coffee, thank you!).